Food packaging comes in all shapes and sizes.

 Brandless is a company trying to strip away brand from the grocery industry, their range of products take away any hint of a brand.
 Replacing it with a white box which they are known for.
 The goal is to bring equality to all products.

 Personally I love this, which may seem funny as a designer speaking.
-But in a world with so much brand noise, and brands claiming the mantra of “it does what it says on the tin”.
+But in a world with so much brand noise and hyper designed food packaging, and brands claiming the mantra of “it does what it says on the tin”.
 This packing actually does that, nothing more or nothing less than what it says on the label.